-If during the school day it is necessary that a child receive a message from a parent, please call the office and leave the message for their child.
+- If during the school day it is necessary that a child receive a message from a parent, please call the office and leave the message for their child.
 It will be delivered to them at the appropriate time.
-Except for a very unusual circumstance, we will not call a child to the phone during school hours.
-Likewise, students may not use the telephone to call home for forgotten homework or lunches or to make after school social plans.
+Likewise, students may not use the telephone to call home for forgotten homework, chromebooks, PE uniforms, snacks, or lunches or to make after school social plans. - 2.
+Parents should not text message or call their students directly during the school day on personal cell phones. - Parents volunteering during the school day should not use their time in the building to conduct personal business with their children, as it is a distraction from the learning environment.
+Parents distracting their children while volunteering may be excluded from volunteering in the future.